Jen-Harris/holiday/README.md

 # holiday
-Website for Holiday in Guatemala &amp; Belize
+A one page website showing a recent holiday to Guatemala &amp; Belize.